 - No monthly fees, no lock in period and no fall below fees if balance falls below S$100

-- Higher interest of 2.5% per annum for S$10,000 placed which beats the current interest rate offered by Singapore Savings Bond and savings accounts.
+- Higher return of 2.5% per annum for S$10,000 placed which beats the current interest rate offered by Singapore Savings Bond and savings accounts.

 The insurance benefits does not appeal to me as I already have my own insurance that provides a much higher coverage.